Skip to content

 Leeds

 The Headrow is a street in the centre of Leeds, where you can find many shops and cultural attractions.
-While walking on the road, you will find many famous buildings, such as Leeds Town Hall.
+While walking along the road, you will find many famous buildings, such as the Leeds Town Hall.

-The street was opened in 1856, serving as the template for numerous buildings across Britain and its empire.
-Also, it is where the West Yorkshire Playhouse is found, known to be the most prominent production theatre outside London.
-Besides that, the Grade-II-listed Leeds City Varieties is the oldest music hall in the world.
+The street opened in 1856 and has served as the template for numerous buildings across Britain and its empire.
+It is also where the West Yorkshire Playhouse is found, known to be the most prominent production theatre outside London.
+The Grade-II-listed Leeds City Varieties is the oldest music hall in the world.

 The Royal Armouries Museum